-During 2009 Platinex's coordinated efforts to return shareholder value for its Big Trout Lake property realized a substantial return.
-The Ontario government on December 13, 2009 agreed to pay Platinex Inc. \$5,000,000 plus mediation costs, plus a 2.5% Net Smelter Royalty in a settlement agreement.
+During 2009, Platinex's coordinated efforts to return shareholder value for its Big Trout Lake property realized a substantial return.
+Subject to meeting certain terms and conditions, the Ontario government on December 13, 2009 agreed to pay Platinex Inc. \$5,000,000 plus mediation costs, plus a 2.5% Net Smelter Royalty in a settlement agreement.
 In return Platinex surrendered its 221 claims and 81 leases forming the Big Trout Lake property and had all of its legal proceedings dismissed without costs.
 The Net Smelter Royalty will continue in perpetuity if the same area is acquired by another party within 25 years.
-Refer also to page 8 for further discussion in the "Former Big Trout Lake Property" section.
+The terms and conditions as per this settlement agreement were satisfied and on February 11, 2010 the final payment of the settlement was released from trust.
+Refer also to page 7 for further discussion in the "Former Big Trout Lake Property" section.

 Platinex has retained exclusive rights to the bulk of the data and much of the core drilled on the property.
-Since four PGE bearing reefs had been identified in a high metamorphic layered intrusion environment Platinex believes it will be able to apply this ability to synthesize litho-geochemistry and magnetic data in the exploration for PGE elsewhere.
+Since four PGE bearing reefs had been identified in a highly metamorphosed layered intrusion environment Platinex believes it will be able to apply this ability to synthesize litho-geochemistry and magnetic data in the exploration for PGE elsewhere.